gophercoders/website/content/lessons/KS2/lower/variables.md

 Your program will not run.
 Go will tell you that you are trying to set a variable which is a number to a value that is a string.

-Setting the value of a variable is called _assgnment_.
+Setting the value of a variable is called _assignment_.
+And used in this context, the equals sign is in fact called the assignment operator.

 ### The Variable Program